cloudmesh-community/book/chapters/updates.md

   Workbreakdown section requirements for better interaction in discussions with TAs throughout the semester.

+* Jan 16, 2019: Added the OpenAPI server based on yaml file introspection in a [Section]({#sec:openapi-introspection}

 ## Unpublished updates :o:

 Unpublished updates have not yet been tested, but have been started to